Version 8 of the Handbook was published on 1 October 2013. For more information, please click "History" above.

 See rule 17.1(b) and (c) for additional ways of dealing with (among other things) mixed payments received in response to a bill or other notification of costs.

-See rule 19.1(b) for (among other things) mixed payments received from the Legal Services Commission.
+See rule 19.1(b) for (among other things) mixed payments received from the Legal Aid Agency.

 Some out-of-scope money may be subject to the rules of other regulators which may require an earlier withdrawal from the client account operated under these rules.

-Two special dispensations apply to payments (other than regular payments) from the Legal Services Commission:
+Two special dispensations apply to payments (other than regular payments) from the Legal Aid Agency:

-An advance payment, which may include client money, may be placed in an office account, provided the Commission instructs in writing that this may be done.
+An advance payment, which may include client money, may be placed in an office account, provided the Legal Aid Agency instructs in writing that this may be done.

 A payment for costs (interim and/or final) may be paid into an office account at a bank or building society branch (or head office) in England and Wales, regardless of whether it consists wholly of office money, or is mixed with client money in the form of: